pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Lacerator + Arbalest (DEA)**
   - These can spawn in waves.
 Both have Brundle HP.
 They will not try to heal with each other.
 - **Mini Bulk Detonator (MEV)**
   - A small Bulk Detonator from MEV.
 Its stomp radius and explosion radius is significantly smaller than a normal Bulk's.
 It also shoots out less meatballs upon death.
 It leaves behind dirt when it dies.
 This also has less HP than a normal Bulk.
+These cannot spawn within 20 m of a player.
 - **Korlok Sprouts (MEV)**
   - Added from MEV, Sprouts spawn as Stationaries similar to Nexuses, Leeches, Breeders, and Spitballers.
 These can spawn on the ground or the ceiling and start off sleeping until they take damage.
 These take x1.2 damage.
 - **Nukeballer (MEV)**
   - Added from MEV, this is a Spitballer that shoots a slow-moving nuke that instakills anyone in the blast radius and leaves behind a cloud of radiation.
 It does not carve terrain.
 The projectile can be shot down.
 - **Big Shredder (CD2)**
   - Possible with CD2, this is just a big Shredder that spawns alone or in a pair.
 It deals normal Shredder damage, but it has about x13 the HP of a normal Shredder.
-- **Big Bulk Detonator (MEV)**
-  - Added from MEV, this is a big Bulk Detonator that has its looks modified by CD2.
-It has more HP and has a significantly larger death explosion and carve radius.
-It leaves behind hot rock upon death.
-It also moves x1.35 faster.
-It is banned on Escort and during Uplink/Fuel Cells/Black Box events.
 - **Bundle (CD2)**
   - This is a big, white Brundle possible with CD2.
 It deals normal damage but it has the HP of a Goo Bomber.
-- **Turbonator (CD2, MEV)**
-  - This is a CD2-modified Plantonator from MEV.
-It is as rare as the Rockpox Breeder.
-It behaves like a normal Bulk but it has only around 1000 HP.
-Upon death, it leaves a normal Bulk crater, but it shoots out 16 meatballs that all turn into Turbo Menaces.
-It is banned on Escort.
 - **Fat Leech (CD2)**
   - This is a CD2-modified Cave Leech.
 It's larger and it has more HP.
 It also moves slower than normal Cave Leeches, but it has extreme horizontal range; it can grab you at a near 90-degree angle.
 - **Kamikaze Goo Bomber (CD2, DEA)**